logicalclocks/logicalclocks.github.io/docs/admin/ldap/configure-server.md

 ## Introduction
-LDAP and Kerberos integration need some configuration in the [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition used to deploy your hopsworks cluster.
+LDAP and Kerberos integration need some configuration in the [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition used to deploy your Hopsworks cluster.
 This tutorial shows an administrator how to configure the application server for LDAP and Kerberos integration.

 ## Prerequisites